-Sarah has experience (both led and as sole advocate) of interlocutory matters, trials and appeals including in the Court of Appeal (as sole advocate) and the Grand Chamber of the European Court of Justice.
-She has acted in a number of high profile cases, including:
+Sarah is a commercial barrister with a broad practice spanning all areas of Chambers’ work, with a particular focus on commercial litigation, international arbitration, banking and commercial judicial reviews.
+Before coming to 3VB, Sarah practised as an employed barrister at a commercial litigation boutique.
+Sarah has experience (both led and as sole advocate) of interlocutory matters, trials and appeals including in the County Courts, High Court, Court of Appeal and the Grand Chamber of the European Court of Justice.

 Licence 3 en droit public et droit européen (Paris II, Panthéon Assas)

-BPTC (BPP, London) – Outstanding
+BPTC (BPP) – Outstanding

-BCL (University College, Oxford) – Distinction
+BCL (Oxford) – Distinction

 Lord Denning Scholarship, Harwicke Entrance Award and Buchanan Prize (Lincoln’s Inn)

-Buchanan Prize (Exeter College, Oxford)
+Tobias Law Prize (Exeter College, Oxford)

 Bar Pro Bono Unit